-After our previous comparisons, many of you asked us to do the same with an Oster vs Wahl showdown.
+After our previous comparisons, many of you asked us to do the same with an Oster Fast Feed vs Wahl Senior showdown.
 As the Fast Feed and Wahl Seniors are these brands’ most popular models, we figured out we’d do just that.

 The 5 star Senior is an especially high-end choice and a machine my colleague Alex enjoys despite its relative heaviness: